Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/redshift-setup.md

 ## More information

-Find Redshift specific configuration information in the [Redshift adapter reference guide](/reference/resource-configs/redshift-configs).
+Find Redshift-specific configuration information in the [Redshift adapter reference guide](/reference/resource-configs/redshift-configs).